Are you ready to launch your WordPress site?

 Finally, check our ultimate guide to boosting WordPress speed and performance.
 In this guide, we share the most useful WordPress speed optimization tips to speed up your website.

 You cannot improve without knowing how your readers interact with your website.

-Google Analytics is the easiest way to track how your readers interact with your website.
-It tells you where your visitors are coming from, what they see on your site, when they leave and how well your site is doing.
+Google Analytics is the easiest way to track this.
+It tells you where your visitors are coming from, what they see on your site, when they leave, and how well your site is doing.

 It is important that you install Google Analytics before the launch, so you can track how your launch efforts performed.
 It will also help you keep a historical record of the day when you launched and how much your site has grown since then.

-Search engines are amongst the top source of consistent free traffic for most websites.
+Search engines are among the top source of free traffic for most websites.
 Optimizing your website for search engines can help you grow your traffic steadily after the launch.

-That’s all, we hope this article helped you prepare your checklist of things to do before launching your WordPress site.
-You may also want to see our list of 40 useful tools to manage and grow your WordPress blog.
+We hope this article helped you prepare your checklist of things to do before launching your WordPress site.
+You may also want to learn some proven ways to increase your blog traffic, or see our list of 40 useful tools to manage and grow your WordPress blog.